-Debbie Albert, BSN, PhD, IBCLC and Cheryl Burstiner, RNC, IBCLC are the main, international board-certified, Lactation Consultants for UC Davis Medical Center.
-Cheryl has a 14 year history with UC Davis, much of it as an Labor & Delivery nurse and as support person for the UC Davis Breastfeeding Support Program.
-Debbie, with over 20 years of lactation experience but half of those years in Corporate Lactation, has brought experiences with her from several realms.
-With the start of 2013, they began a “Dare to Dream” theme that literally changed the UC Davis Employee Breastfeeding Support Program.
+Debbie Albert, BSN, PhD, IBCLC is an international board-certified, Lactation Consultant for UC Davis Medical Center.
+Debbie, has over 20 years of lactation experience with half of those years in Corporate Lactation, and has brought experiences with her from several realms.
+With the start of 2013, she was part of the “Dare to Dream” theme that literally changed the UC Davis Employee Breastfeeding Support Program.
 UC Davis Medical Center has received the Mother-Baby Friendly Workplace Award from the Breastfeeding Coalition of Greater Sacramento and the IBCLC Lactation Care Award.

 Preferred picture: From left to right, Marina Podoreanu, HR Representative for UC Davis Breastfeeding Support Med Center Program; Cheryl Burstiner, RNC, IBCLC and Debbie Albert BSN, PhD, IBCLC